In this guide, you will find everything you need to know of Costa Rica, and to prepare for the trip of your dreams.

 - That girl is pura vida!

-And many more uses, but that in the end can be summed up in a relaxed, calm, spontaneous and vivacious lifestyle that is reflected in most Costa Ricans, and that, just living with them for a few days, becomes more than evident .
-It is impossible not to be infected with the simplicity and happiness with which the Ticos live, for what they call the happiest country in the world.
+And many more uses, but it can be summarize in meaning of relaxed, calm, spontaneous and vivacious lifestyle that is reflected in most Costa Ricans.
+With a few days living in Costa Rica, it is impossible not to be part of the simplicity and happiness with which the Ticos live, for what they call the happiest country in the world.